 If you wish to appeal a decision made by our office:

-- Submit all pertinent documents (award letter, denial letter, etc.) and a written letter of appeal to the director of financial aid.
+- Submit all pertinent documents (award letter, denial letter, etc.) and a written letter of appeal to the Office of Financial Aid.

 - The appeal will be evaluated and we will notify you with a letter explaining our decision.